teo-orthlieb/teo-orthlieb.github.io/content/blog/pokemon_npc_maker/index.md

 date = 2019-04-13
 description = "A wild adventure about scripting, parsers, and me not talking to the end users beforehand."
 [extra]
-topic = "Formal Language"
-kind = "Game"
+topic = "Script, Parser Generator" kind = "🛠️ Product"
 thumbnail = "surprised_pikachu.png"
 +++